 - Widths and Heights for the Snapping Zones

-- Hotkeys: Set shortcuts for all arrangement functions.
+- Hotkeys: Define Shortcuts for all Arrangement Functions.

 - All arrangement functions don’t work as described.